shanelawrence/dc22-dc801-party-badge/images/Readme.md

 ![Speaker](./03-speaker.jpg)

-Back of the board, note the contacts for the speak in the upper right corner
+Back of the board, note the contacts for the speaker in the upper right corner

 ![Back of main board](./04-boardback.jpg)